kencormack/pistar-lastqso/README.md

       calls upon dxcc.pl to determine the country that issued the call sign.
 This can potentially impact pistar-lastqso's ability to "keep up" with log entries, as each call to dxcc.pl can take up to 4 or 5 seconds to resolve.
-When YSF traffic lasts more than a few seconds, this is no problem, as the script normally just sits there saying "QSO In Progress...".
+When traffic lasts more than a few seconds, this is no problem, as the script normally just sits there saying "QSO In Progress...".
 But when the bulk of traffic is "[[kerchunks]]", which pistar-lastqso considers any traffic lasting less than 2 seconds, the kerchunks can out-pace